PragmaticBio/DrugBank-Gene-Nexus/README.md

 ##Class Browse

 ### Overview
-Due to the enormous amount of drug classes used by DrugBank I felt the need to add a feature that makes it easy to discover the kind of drug classes which dominate a particular gene or gene family.
-This is mainly to be used as a browse feature which may help to find a particular drug or gene-drug interaction when using the *Drug Indication* tab or the *Gene-drug nexus*.
+Due to the enormous amount of drug classes used by DrugBank I felt the need to add a feature that makes it easy to discover the kind of classes which dominate a particular gene or gene family.
+This is mainly to be used as a browse feature which may help to find a particular drug or gene-drug interaction when using the *Drug Indication* tab or the *Gene-Drug Search*.
+Unlike the two former features this is the only one with a graphical output which shows the numbers of drugs in each class using a bar graph.
+If the cursor is set to hover over one of these bars a clear display will show the class and the number of drugs composing the bar.

+**Gene Category** - The class browse feature splits the DrugBank database into the already familiar classifications of gene type or category.
+These include: enzyme, target, transporter and carrier.
+The default setting is to show the drug classes for all genes that encode known enzymes.
+By switching it to another category the classes for all targets or transporters will be shown.

+**Search Type** - This filter is exactly like the one described for the *Gene-Drug Search* feature so please refer to that section for details.
+The important point is that this allows for very general searches like the entire CYP family by typing 'CYP' into the *Gene Search* below.

+**Gene Search** - Exactly like other filters of this type: just type any gene and the graph will change accordingly.
+For instance typing 'CYP2D6' with a *Gene Category* of 'Enzyme' will give all classes associated with the Cytochrome P450 2D6 enzyme.
+If in the prior search we typed in 'HTR2A', which is a type of target, then the program would have prompted us to review the filters.
+If you are unsure what your gene is, simply shuffle through all four categories until it's found.

+**Classes per Page** - The amount of classes ahown per page.
+Check the class total to get an idea of how big the list is depending on the search.
+Generally speaking classes with the most drugs are probably the most interesting.

+**Drug Range Bar** - Choose the drug range shown on the graph.
+For instance, it can be cumbersome to scroll through a list of 100 classes but looking at 20 is easy.
+With the scroll bar classes that fall within the set drug range, like all classes with 5 - 15 drugs, will be shown.
+This filter is limited to showing only the amount that fall within this range and that satisfy the *Classes per Page* filter.
+In other words if the 5 - 15 range is picked, but there is more than 10 drugs that fall into this range, then only the top 10 will be shown.
+Switching to 20 or 50 classes per page may be required to capture all classes that fall into this range.

 ##Acknowledgements